Atlas975/Notes/Languages&Compilation/Formal_languages.md

 ## Phase structure grammars
 - Comprised of 4 distinct parts:
     1. A set of basic objects of a language such as reserved keywords in a programming language eg: if, while, for.
 These are called **terminals** (vocabulary / alphabet) of the grammar.
-    2. A set of things like a condition
+    2. A set of things like a condition in a programming language, used for structure but do not appear in final string.
+These are non-terminals
+    3. The start symbol that starts the derivation of a valid sentence, non-terminal
+    4. A set of rules of the grammer such as assignment in a programming language (=, ->, :=)